RedJocker/42spWebServer/README.md

       - take docroot as base folder
       - lets deal with relative paths later
     - assume only one server for now
-    - make a blocking implementation, we will solve the problem of integrating with epool later
+    - make a blocking implementation, we will solve the problem of integrating with EventLoop later
  - respond a DELETE request by deleting a file resource
     - if success respond 204 No Content
     - use path as filepath
     - assume only one server for now
+    - make a blocking implementation, we will solve the problem of integrating with EventLoop
+ - respond a GET to directory listing contents
+    - if success respond 200 Ok
+    - on body send a generated html all files listed as links
+      - check nginx response for that case
+    - assume our config enable directory listing
+    - use path as filepath
+    - assume only one server for now
-    - make a blocking implementation, we will solve the problem of integrating with epool later
+    - make a blocking implementation, we will solve the problem of integrating with EventLoop later
+  - include a route for cgi that will integrate with cgi code
+    - we can start by
+      - checking if is exactly index.php before other static files
+      - responding something
+        - maybe 418 I'm a teapot just to know it is our response
+  - Handle header Connection: close
+  - create a http::Server that is a conn::TcpServer
+    - this class will be responsible for server specific behaviour
+    - will enable running multiple servers concurrently
+    - docroot
+    - hostname
+    - port
+    - routing
+    - Dispatcher will forward request handling to http:Server if it is one of valid methods
+  - Handle header Transfer-Encoding: chunked
+    - a slightly different protocol for reading body
+      - size1\r\ncontent1\r\nsize2\r\ncontent2\r\n0\r\n
 - Connection Handling
   - [X] create folder for connection module
   - tcp